R0CKH0PP3R/kvantum/README.md

 # kvantum
-### Fixes and edits

-For now, just a fix for [Matchama-KDE's](https://gitlab.com/cscs/matchama-kde) Azul variant of Matchama, which ironically matched very little.

-There's also a version where the base colours have been swapped.
+My Azul variant of [Matcha-kde](https://github.com/vinceliuice/Matcha-kde) as the existing [Matchama](https://gitlab.com/cscs/matchama-kde) version was somewhat inconsistent.

+A matching KDE colour scheme is planned to follow.